In Exercises 1–10, use the data in the accompanying table and exp... | Channels for Pearson+

 Probability

-Probability is a measure of the likelihood that an event will occur, expressed as a number between 0 and 1.
-In this context, it refers to the chance of randomly selecting two individuals who both write with their left hand.
-The probability can be calculated using the formula P(A) = number of favorable outcomes / total number of outcomes.
+Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
+In this context, it involves calculating the chance of randomly selecting a subject who either writes with their left hand or is female.
+The formula for probability is the number of favorable outcomes divided by the total number of possible outcomes.

 Recommended video: